-We are under investigation by the SEC and may face litigation and other risks as a result of the prior material weaknesses in our internal control over financial reporting.
+We are under investigation by the SEC and may face litigation and other risks as a result of historical material weaknesses in our internal control over financial reporting.

-In connection with the preparation of our financial statements as of and for each of the years ended December 31, 2021 and 2020, we and our auditors identified material weaknesses (as defined under standards established by the U.S. Public Company Accounting Oversight Board) in our internal controls over financial reporting.
-The SEC is currently conducting an investigation focused on the Company's internal controls over financial reporting, including any material weaknesses in those controls in prior and subsequent years.
+The SEC is currently conducting an investigation focused on the Company's internal controls over financial reporting, including any material weaknesses in those controls.
 A material weakness is a deficiency, or a combination of deficiencies, in internal controls over financial reporting such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected and corrected on a timely basis.

-As a result of material weaknesses in our internal controls over financial reporting, and other matters raised or that may in the future be raised by the SEC, we may be exposed to a number of additional risks and uncertainties, including (i) potential litigation or other disputes or investigations that may include, among others, claims invoking the federal and state securities laws, contractual claims or other claims arising from the material weaknesses in our internal control over financial reporting and preparation and of our financial statements for certain periods; (ii) significant costs for accounting, advisory, compliance remediation and legal fees in connection with or related to such matters which may be difficult to forecast appropriately; (iii) diversion of the efforts and attention of management and other personnel from our business operations; and (iv) fines, penalties or other actions required as the outcome of government investigations, all of which could result in a potential loss of investor confidence and/or a negative impact on the price of our securities.
+As a result of other matters raised or that may in the future be raised by the SEC, we may be exposed to a number of additional risks and uncertainties, including (i) potential litigation or other disputes or investigations that may include, among others, claims invoking the federal and state securities laws, contractual claims or other claims arising from historical internal control issues or the preparation of our financial statements for certain periods; (ii) significant costs for accounting, advisory, compliance remediation and legal fees in connection with or related to such matters which may be difficult to forecast appropriately; (iii) diversion of the efforts and attention of management and other personnel from our business operations; and (iv) fines, penalties or other actions required as the outcome of government investigations, all of which could result in a potential loss of investor confidence and/or a negative impact on the price of our securities.